ironfugu/about-us/coding_fun.md

 ### Improve our API / Refactoring

-Level : Seniorn
+Level : Senior
 Time : 4 - 8 hours
 Type : Backend

 * Login to our [NewRelic account](https://rpm.newrelic.com/accounts/45249/applications/9068939)
   * Provide 3 areas of suggestions for the code base
   * Out of the 3, pick one area which you'd like to explore
-* Provide the candidate a "redacted" version of our API code base
+* Review "redacted" version of our API code base
 * Issue PR for refactor of the "trouble" area

 ### Break the monolith